 Light comes in on the breath but it is not the breath.
 It travels through the connective tissues but it is not a hormone or synapse.
 It might be electrical, magnetic, or some other deep-body current.
 It might be qi or chi.
 I don’t know what it is, and don’t ask me for double-blind peer-reviewed studies.

-Ask me how many years I have sat praying by a candle, or writhing in bed with a migraine.
+Ask me how many years I have sat praying by a candle, or writhing in bed with a migraine attack.
 Ask me how many necks I have touched, throbbing with pain, or weak and bent like old men with selfish regrets.

 Ask me what it’s like to feel light flow into places like that.

 Think of an ice cube.
-Goes from rock-hard to melty to invisible steam.
+It goes from rock-hard to melty to invisible steam.
 We all believe in ice cubes.
 It’s water, right?
 Water molecules change.
 Molecules change.
 Bodies are molecules.
 Light comes in on the breath.
 It mixes with molecules.
 Molecules change.

-It might be the heat from your hands.
+It might just be the heat from your hands, they say.

 It might be the Light of God, too.
 Reiki, the angels, or prana if you go to yoga.

-It was a guy named Morely Weiner, not whiner like a brat, but weiner like a hotdog, and the surname is not fictitious.
-It was my Abnormal Psych professor who made me look into his strained eyes, red and leaky at the water-line, the skin sunken white in the shape of his bifocals, who said to me in front of the class, “Zawidowski, higher learning is for higher classes of people who need higher forms of mental engagement to keep them occupied and interested.”
+He made me look into his strained eyes, red and leaky at the water-line, the skin sunken white under his bifocals.
+He asked me what was wrong with me.
+When I said I didn’t know.
+He told me that he did know.
+“Zawidowski,” he said, “higher learning is for higher classes of people who need higher forms of mental engagement to keep them occupied and interested.”

-My savior stared for long half-hours, studying the construction site that churned outside the psych office window that year.
+Morely my savior fascinated me.
+He used to stare for long half-hours, studying the construction site that churned outside the psychology office window that year.
 I wondered if he imagined ripping off his tie and specs and getting down there in the dirt with the guys, saying swear words and eating soup from a thermos for lunch.
 I actually pictured the grunting and spit as he hungrily grabbed for the jackhammer.
 I had to turn away.

 He was right, though, in that I couldn’t keep up in Abnormal Psych.
-It was mind-boggling the things they made up about mentally ill people.
+It was mind-boggling the things they made up about patients with mental illness.
 So much convolution about hurt and sad or angry people.
 I would have just said “their lights have gone out or are flickering low.”
 It was in that class that I received the only D of my life.
 D+ actually but the plus didn’t help with the shame.

 I’m grateful my undergraduate education got me into the Peace Corps.
 It got me low-level jobs with the mentally ill.
 Those things got me perspective and yoga and sitting in silence for hours in front of candles.
 That got me to wanting to see people for who they were, to meet them one by one in my office, year after year.
-By the grace of God and Dr. Weiner, that’s what I happily got to do.
+By the grace of God and Dr. Weiner, that’s how I have been contentedly spending my life.